 The notion of twisted conjugacy arises in Nielsen--Reidemeister fixed point theory, where under certain natural conditions the Reidemeister number serves as an upper bound for a homotopy invariant called the Nielsen number.
-Also twisted conjugacy classes appear naturally in Arthur--Selberg theory, Galois cohomology, the twisted Burnside--Frobenius theory, nonabelian cohomology, and in some topics of algebraic geometry.
+Also, twisted conjugacy classes appear naturally in Arthur--Selberg theory, Galois cohomology, the twisted Burnside--Frobenius theory, nonabelian cohomology, and in some topics of algebraic geometry.
 See~\cite{TabWon1,FelTro2} and references therein.

-The problem of determining which groups have property $R_\infty$ was initiated in~\cite{FelHil1}, and since then remains an area of active research.
-The list of groups known to have property $R_\infty$ is quite large and contains non-elementary Gromov hyperbolic and relatively hyperbolic groups, non-abelian generalized Baumslag--Solitar groups, many weakly branch groups, many arithmetic linear groups, mapping class groups of surfaces with big enough complexity, and some other non-amenable groups, see~\cite{FelTro2,FelNas1} for the references.
-On the other hand, the free nilpotent group $N_{r,c}$ of rank $r$ and nilpotency class $c$ has property $R_\infty$ if and only if $c\ge2r$, see~\cite{DekGon1}.
-For some other recent developments, see~\cite{DekLat1,SgSiVe1,Troit0,Troit1}.
+The problem of determining which groups have property $R_\infty$ was started in~\cite{FelHil1}, and has since been an area of active research.
+The list of groups known to have property $R_\infty$ is quite large and contains non-elementary Gromov-hyperbolic and relatively hyperbolic groups, non-abelian generalized Baumslag--Solitar groups, many weakly branch groups, many arithmetic linear groups, mapping class groups of surfaces with large enough complexity, and some other non-amenable groups, see~\cite{FelTro2,FelNas1} for references.
+On the other hand, the free nilpotent group $N_{r,c}$ of rank $r$ and the nilpotency class $c$ has property $R_\infty$ if and only if $c\ge2r$, see~\cite{DekGon1}.
+For some other recent developments, see~\cite{DekLat1,SgSiVe1,Troit0,Troit1,IMSWFF1}.

 Let $S$ be a finite set.
 A \emph{Coxeter matrix} over $S$ is a symmetric matrix $(m_{st})_{s,t\in S}$ with entries in $\{1,2,\dots\}\cup\{\infty\}$, such that $m_{ss}=1$ for all $s\in S$ and $m_{st}=m_{ts}\ge2$ if $s\ne t$.
 A Coxeter matrix can be encoded by the corresponding \emph{Coxeter graph} $\Gamma$ having $S$ as the set of vertices.
 Two distinct vertices $s,t\in S$ are connected with an edge in $\Gamma$ if $m_{st}\ge3$, and this edge is labeled with $m_{st}$ if $m_{st}\ge4$.
 The \emph{Artin group of type $\Gamma$} is the group $A[\Gamma]$ given by the presentation: